 Teens from Sunnyside, Grandview and Granger can find themselves bringing in the New Year at the annual Midnight Live event at Sunnyside High School Wednesday, Dec.
 31.

 The event, hosted by Sunnyside's Promise, law enforcement agencies throughout the Lower Yakima Valley and area businesses, is promised to be filled with activities, such as watching a movie, dancing, bingo, a mini casino and an inflatable obstacle course.

-The evening's events will begin with a "surprise" movie at 7 p.m., according to Sunnyside's Promise Director Lisa Fairbairn.
-She said the doors will be closed once the movie begins, and they will re-open at 9 p.m. for teens wishing to participate in the other activities.
+The evening's events will begin at 8 p.m., according to Sunnyside's Promise Director Lisa Fairbairn.
+She said the doors will be closed for admission at 10 p.m. for teens wishing to participate.

 She said many businesses throughout the community donate prizes and it would not be the same without their support.
 However, prize donations are still welcome and volunteers are still needed.
 "The adults have fun, too," she noted.

 Midnight Live is offered as an alternative for youths seeking an alcohol and drug-free New Year's Eve at the cost of $5.
 Participants are encouraged to bring student ID and a camera to the event.

 Fairbairn noted that there will be a no return policy in effect.